Bumble Bee Behavior: Surprising Capabilities of Small Brains

 Some scientists have pointed out that it's hard to design a suitable intelligence test for animals that have different senses, physical abilities, and lifestyles from humans.
 Others have noted that we may be biased towards those animals that are most like us when we decide to classify an animal as intelligent.
 Still, the idea that an insect can exhibit intelligent behavior is controversial.

 I'm looking forward to seeing what else scientists discover about the capabilities of bumble bee brains and of the brains of other insects.
-The discoveries so far are very interesting.
+The discoveries made so far are very interesting.
+We may be underestimating the abilities of some insects.

 - Abilities of Small Brains in Bumble Bees and Other Insects from the BBC or British Broadcasting Corporation (It's important to note whether the writer is talking about bumble bees or honeybees in this article.
 For example, the writer states that bees can recognize human faces and count.
 The relevant research was done in honeybees, not bumble bees, however.)